Care & Treatment

 Vacuum-pump devices are also effective treatments for impotence.
 The penis is inserted into a plastic cylinder and a vacuum pump creates negative pressure inside the cylinder.
 This causes blood to swell in the penis and make it rigid.
 Then a constriction ring traps the blood to maintain the erection, which lasts for about half an hour.
 Side effects such as pain, swelling, bruising, and painful ejaculation have been reported.
 It is important to remove the constriction ring after 30 minutes.
 This device is not recommended for men on anticoagulant therapy or with a history of bleeding disorders.

-Your doctor will review your medications and identify any that may get in the way of sexual response or performance.
+Your doctor will review your medications and identify any that may reduce sexual response or performance.
 Common causes are related to the use of antidepressants, antipsychotics, antihistamines, antihypertensive agents, and antacids.
 Reducing doses or using alternative medications can often improve the situation.

 Treatment of Underlying Medical Conditions